Jatan-Mathasoliya/Notes-of-HTML-CSS-and-JavaScript-by-JATAN/HTML/Elements and attributes.md

 ## **HTML Elements And Attributes**

 ### **Elements :**
-- HTML Elemets are foundational Components of HTML.HTML Elements is difine stucture and content of a web page.
+- HTML Elemets are foundational Components of HTML.HTML Elements is define stucture and content of a web page.
 - HTML elements usually consist of a start tag, content, and an end tag.

 **Ex:**